Stormy night

 A young man who tells me his name is Al sarcastically pipes in: “She’s going to save America.
 We’re all patriots, here.
 This has nothing to do with watching tits.”

-Stephanie Gregory, better known by her stage name Stormy Daniels, was already famous — at least in the adult film community — when she allegedly had sex with Donald Trump in 2006.
+Stephanie Gregory Clifford, better known by her stage name Stormy Daniels, was already famous — at least in the adult film community — when she allegedly had sex with Donald Trump in 2006.
 She claims Trump’s lawyer Michael Cohen paid her $130,000 in hush money just a few weeks before the 2016 presidential election; now she is suing the president.
 The government watchdog group Common Cause has filed complaints with the Federal Election Commission over the payment.
 Daniels’ attorney predicts it will bring down Trump before his first term is up.

 This year, Daniels has been appearing at strip clubs across the country as part of her “Make America Horny Again” tour.
 She performed two shows at Silk Exotic on June 8.